Yashas008/riscv64-datapath-layout/README.md

 | Inverter | ✅  | ✅  | ✅         | Clean and minimal |
 | NOR      | ✅  | ✅  | ✅         | Ready for datapath use |

+I do plan on pasting the entirety of the library here once I have completely done the processor.

    🔍 Viewing the GDS Files